YLTsai0609/cs50/chp0.md

 <img src='./images/chp_33.png'></img>

-you could try it, it is very easy to use :P
+you could try it, it is very easy to use : P

 <img src='./images/chp_34.png'></img>

 <img src='./images/chp_35.png'></img>

 * Computer Science like start with zero because it means all the digits are off

 * computer can do parallelly, can listening a event
 * abstraction - make block as function